mghengel/offers/README.md

 This application uses SQLite with ActiveRecord.

 The tables given to you are stored in the .seed.csv files, and are loaded to your local sqlite database by the command ```rake db:seed```

-The database consists of sample data for 3 tables - offers, tasks, and retailers.
+The database consists of sample data for 4 tables - offers, tasks, retailers, and retailer_offers.
 These are sample offers from Ibotta along with the associated tasks (Facts, Videos, Polls, etc.).
 The associated Rails models are included in the RoR project.

 Gems/Frameworks Already Included
 ---